deavon-and-tiffany/helm-charts/README.md

-# Deployment Manifests for a Kubernetes Cluster (Development)
+# Helm Charts for Kubernetes

-> A reference implementation of a production-like Kubernetes cluster for development environments.
+> A reference implementation of a helm repository for use with flux deployments.

 ## Vitals